angrycub/katacoda-scenarios/securing-nomad/enable-acls/step11-1.md

 Use the `nomad acl policy apply` command to upload your policy specifications.

-Because you unset NOMAD_ADDR earlier to test the anonymous policy, you will need to repopulate it from your bootstrap token file.
 ACLs policies and tokens can only be manipulated by a user presenting a management token.
+Since you unset NOMAD_ADDR earlier to test the anonymous policy, you will need to repopulate it from your bootstrap token file.

 Switch back to the bootstrap token.